 Technically speaking, if your EFC is low, your financial need is higher.
 This does not mean, though, that you will receive enough financial aid to cover all your higher education costs.
 The federal government and each school have their limits on lending.
 If you still need more aid, you might have to look at private lenders to make up the difference.
 Services like Credible can help you explore your student loan options.

 The Federal Student Aid website has more information about the EFC.
 The complete form for calculating the EFC can be downloaded from the site, or you can download it here.
-There’s also an online EFC calculator.
+The College Board also offers an online EFC calculator.